Digitized Archival Material

 Elizabeth Johnson Harris was born in Augusta, Georgia, in 1867 to parents who had been slaves.
 Her 85 page handwritten memoir provides glimpses of her early childhood, of race relations, of her own ambivalence about her place as an African-American in society and of the importance of religion and education in her life.
 This online collection includes full text of her memoirs as well as several of her poems and vignettes that were published in various newspapers during her lifetime.

-Hannah Valentine and Lethe Jackson were house slaves at Montcalm, the family home of David and Mary Campbell, located in Abingdon, Virginia.
+Hannah Valentine and Lethe Jackson were enslaved at Montcalm, the family home of David and Mary Campbell, located in Abingdon, Virginia.
 During the years David Campbell served as Governor of Virginia (1847-1850), he and his family moved into the Governor's mansion in Richmond, taking several of their slaves with them but leaving Hannah and Lethe to care for the homestead.
-These letters were written by Hannah Valentine and Lethe Jackson to their mistresses and other slave family members during this time period.
-The letters provide a rare firsthand glimpse into the lives of slaves and the relationships they had with their owners.
+These letters were written by Hannah Valentine and Lethe Jackson to the family members they were separated from and Mary Campbell.
+The original letters are part of the Campbell Family Papers.